patrik-ha/explainable-minichess/README.md

 2. Run (alternatively inside a virtual environment) `python -m pip install -r requirements.txt`

 ## Usage
 The codebase comes with some pre-defined chess variants.
-These are the standard 8x8-version of chess (called "`8x8standard`"), and 5x4- and 6x6-variants. (called `"5x4silverman"` and `6x6losalomos`, respectively).
+These are the standard 8x8-version of chess (called `8x8standard`), and 5x4- and 6x6-variants. (called `5x4silverman` and `6x6losalomos`, respectively).
 ### Defining your own board
 You can also create your own variant, if you have some specific variaint that you want to explore and train models on.
 #### The board
 These are defined in [/minichess/boards](/minichess/boards).
-Here, the file "`*.board`"" implicitly defines the starting-position and the board size.
-If you want to create your own variant, you simply create another file in this folder ("`/minichess/boards/YOUR_CHESS_NAME_HERE.board`").
+Here, the file `*.board` implicitly defines the starting-position and the board size.
+If you want to create your own variant, you simply create another file in this folder (`/minichess/boards/YOUR_CHESS_NAME_HERE.board`).
 An example of the standard 8x8 chess position is shown below:

 ```
 rnbqkbnr